 The winner: Grafana mcp-k6

-grafana/mcp-k6 — Go, official Grafana project.
-Five core tools: validate_script (runs with 1 VU to catch errors), run_script (full tests with configurable VUs and duration), list_sections and get_documentation (browse k6 docs), and AI-powered script generation via guided workflow.
+grafana/mcp-k6 — ~31 stars, Go, MIT, official Grafana project.
+Four core tools: validate_script (runs with 1 VU to catch errors), run_script (full tests with configurable VUs and duration), list_sections and get_documentation (browse k6 docs).
 Docker image with all dependencies.
+Latest: v0.5.1 (February 26, 2026) with Streamable HTTP transport for remote deployment, Playwright script conversion prompt, and path traversal protection.
 Still experimental but the official backing gives it the strongest trajectory.

 Strong alternatives

-JMeter MCP Server (QAInsights/jmeter-mcp-server) — 61 stars, Python, MIT.
-Four tools including bottleneck detection and visualization — goes beyond raw metrics to actionable insights.
+JMeter MCP Server (QAInsights/jmeter-mcp-server) — 62 stars, Python, MIT.
+Six tools including bottleneck detection and visualization — goes beyond raw metrics to actionable insights.
 The highest-starred dedicated load testing MCP server, reflecting JMeter’s massive user base.

 Locust MCP Server (QAInsights/locust-mcp-server) — supports both headless mode (CI) and UI mode (interactive monitoring).